 •Clinical stage determined by examination of the prostate by a finger

-•the proportion of positive biopsies

-The following web sites contain 'calculators' enabling you estimate your risk.
-This information should be interpreted with a doctor who understands prostate cancer.
+The following web sites contain 'calculators' that can be used to estimate your risk.
+This information should be interpreted with a doctor who understands prostate cancer, as these calculators were developed without specialist MRI scans and accurate targeted biopsies, so might be less relevant in the modern era.

 • the Sloane Kettering Nomogram ( please enter)